-This will be done in two different ways; half of the members in the group will use a time discretization approach, while the second half will directly simulate the continuous time process.
+This will be done in two different ways; half of the groups will use a time discretization approach, while the second half will directly simulate the continuous time process.

 Discretization approach

 Now a discretization of the continuous time process will be made.